zio/zio-json/README.md

 <!-- jmh:run -prof gc GoogleMaps.*Attack2 -->

-Again, `zio-json` completely mitigates this attack if the `@json.no_extra_fields` annotation is used.
+Again, `zio-json` completely mitigates this attack if the `@no_extra_fields` annotation is used.
 Note that even if Circe and Play rejected payloads of this nature, it would be too late because the attack happens at the AST layer, not the decoders.
 However, for the sake of comparison, let's turn off the `zio-json` mitigation:

 ```
        ops/sec       MB/sec